Documentation for builtin

 not(p) is true when p is false.

-This is the negation opearator.
+This is the negation operator.

 exists